jaybird1291/cyber/content/posts/fcsc2025/index.en.md

 > It seems that a message could not be sent… Find the recipient of this message.
 > The flag is in the format FCSC{<recipient>}.
 For example, if the recipient is example@example.com: FCSC{example@example.com}.

-Lightning-round answer: open `sms.db`.
-That SQLite DB holds every iMessage *and* SMS:
+In this case, it's very quick: you can go straight to the DB **sms.db**.
+This is the database containing all conversations (iMessage and SMS), with the main tables message (headers, status, text, etc.) and handle (list of correspondents, numbers/addresses).

-Don’t fall into the trap of querying `message` only, for plain SMS you actually need the **chat** table.
+Don't fall into the trap of querying `message` only, for plain SMS you actually need the **chat** table.

 ![](pictures/invisible.png)